-Poison ivy can be a vine, or it can grow into a shrub.
+Poison Ivy plant can be a vine, or it can grow into a shrub.
 In fact, it can vary drastically in appearance depending on where you are geographically speaking.
-However, in all areas, poison ivy has three leaves close together.
+However, in all areas, Poison Ivy has three leaves close together.
 There is often uniform in size, but you may also see one larger central leaf, with two smaller ones beside it.
-Leaves can be smooth or serrated, and may be shiny or matte.
-The only places that poison ivy does not grow in the United States are some areas of the Southwest (deserts), Alaska, and Hawaii.
+Poison Ivy leaves can be smooth or serrated, and may be shiny or matte.
+The only places that Poison Ivy does not grow in the United States are some areas of the Southwest (deserts), Alaska, and Hawaii.

 How to Remove Poison Oak, Poison Ivy, or Poison Sumac

 If you find that you’ve got poison ivy, poison oak, or poison sumac growing around your home or yard, it is vital that you remove it quickly.
 However, you must do so correctly, or you risk coming into contact with the plant, which can have consequences that range from uncomfortable to life-threatening.

 The safest solution is to use an herbicide.
 There are many, many options on the market and available at your local DIY store.
 Simply spray down the plants, wait for the herbicide to kill the plant, and then remove it (while dressed appropriately, which we’ll cover in a moment).